Bible translations into Arabic: 17th century

-In 1671 the Catholic Church published the whole Bible at Rome.
+In 1671 the Catholic Church published the whole Bible in Arabic at Rome.
 The translation was done under the direction of Sergius Risi, the Catholic Archbishop of Damascus, as well as of Dominican Vincenzo Candido, professor of theology at the Roman College of Saint Thomas.
 Francis Britius aided the translation.

 19th century

 In 1811 Sarah Hodgson published "The holy bible, containing the old and new testaments, in the Arabic language" in Newcastle.

 A later modern translations to Arabic was at the initiative of the Society for Promoting Christian Knowledge.
 Around 1846, the Society commanded this work to the Orientalist Samuel Lee (1783–1852).
 Rev. Dr. Lee invited to Cambridge the Lebanese scholar Ahmad Faris Shidyaq to participate in the translation.
 The translation of the Bible was published in 1857, after the death of Samuel Lee, thanks to his pupil and friend Professor Thomas Jarrett.
 This translation is still considered one of the best Arabic translations of the Bible.

 The most popular translation is the Van Dyck Version, funded by the Syrian Mission and the American Bible Society.
 The project was the brainchild of Eli Smith, and started around 1847, centered in Beirut.
 After Eli Smith's death it was completed under the direction of Cornelius Van Alen Van Dyck.
 Others involved included Nasif al-Yaziji, Boutros al Bustani, and Yusuf al-Asir.
 The New Testament was completed on March 9, 1860, followed by the Old Testament on March 10, 1865.
 The original manuscript is preserved in the Near East School of Theology Library in Beirut.
 About 10 million copies of this version have been distributed since 1865.
 It has been accepted by the Coptic Church, the Syriac Orthodox Church and the Protestant churches.
 This translation was based mostly on the same Textus Receptus as the English King James Version of the Bible, and follows a more literal style of translation.
 Most printings of the Van Dyck version use the same basic printing plates which have been employed for years (possibly the same plates that were made when the translation was first adopted).
 These plates are typeset in a manner consistent with calligraphic Arabic conventions, in which, for example, letters that precede other specified letters, such as jīm, are written vertical to rather than horizontal to that letter.
 Due to the proliferation of simplified Arabic typography because of the challenges of early digital typesetting, this style of Arabic has become less common and may be difficult to read for non-native students of Arabic.
 More recently, newer printings of the Van Dyck have been made which employ simplified Arabic typesetting without vertical variation.